Intensive Italian through Culture – Summer Program

-The six-week Intensive Italian through Culture program is conducted entirely in Italian and is open to students of all levels of language proficiency.
-Students meet four or five days per week, totaling 100 contact hours.
+The six-week Intensive Italian through Culture program is conducted entirely in Italian is open to students of all levels of language proficiency.
+Students meet four to five days per week, totaling 100 contact hours.
 Student also participate in co-curricular cultural activities for additional 20 contact hours.
 In total, the program contact time is 120 hours.

 The organization of the daily program includes: